ysdragon/StreamBot/README.md

 VIDEOS_DIR = "./videos" # The local path where you store video files PREVIEW_CACHE_DIR = "./tmp/preview-cache" # The local path where your self-bot will cache video preview thumbnails

+# yt-dlp options
+YTDLP_COOKIES_PATH = "" # Path to cookies file for yt-dlp (for accessing age-restricted or premium content)

 # Stream options
 STREAM_RESPECT_VIDEO_PARAMS = "false" # Respect original video parameters (width, height, fps, bitrate) STREAM_WIDTH = "1280" # The width of the video stream in pixels